When to Stop Using Spreadsheets for Leads (And What to Build Instead)

 The Three Signs Your Spreadsheet Is Costing You Sales

 Spreadsheets are not the problem.
 Using them past their breaking point is.
+Recent research led by Prof. Pak-Lok Poon found that 94% of business spreadsheets used in decision-making contain critical errors.
 Oracle research on spreadsheet risks shows the issues compound as data volume grows: manual entry errors, version control chaos, and no audit trail for who changed what.
+The trend is clear: Gartner forecasts that by 2026, over 70% of finance organizations will abandon spreadsheets as primary planning tools in favor of real-time, AI-driven systems.

 Here are the three specific signs we see across clients when spreadsheet lead tracking starts bleeding revenue: